codeuchain/codeuchain/packages/README.md

-# CodeUChain: Agape Monorepo
+# CodeUChain: Universal Framework

-**Code-U-Chain**: Where code is chained as links, middleware observes, and contexts flow with love.
+**Code-U-Chain**: Where code is chained as links, middleware observes, and contexts flow seamlessly.

-A fresh start with agape—selfless, unconditional design.
-Each language implementation optimizes for its community's heart, united by universal foundation.
+A universal framework for building modular processing pipelines.
+Each language implementation optimizes for its community's strengths, united by shared design principles.

 ## Packages
 - `packages/python/`: Prototyping paradise—dynamic, ecosystem-rich, academic warmth.